 Andrew joined Resource Consulting Group in May 2010 and is a shareholder.
 In his current role as technology systems analyst, he is responsible for supporting and expanding the organization’s technology systems and helping employees leverage technology to better serve our clients.
 Andrew specializes in software development, systems administration, and cloud computing.

 Andrew earned a Bachelor of Science in information technology with highest honors from the University of Central Florida.
+Andrew also holds a Crummer Certification in Business Management (CCBM) from Rollins College.

 Born in Yonkers, New York, Andrew lived in Spring Hill, Florida, before moving to the Orlando area.
 In his spare time, he enjoys traveling, learning new languages, and spending time with family and friends.